 Vice - President

 Kasumi is in her final year of study, completing a Bachelor of Law (Honours) and Creative Industries, majoring in journalism.
-After graduation Kasumi plans on pursuing a career in Family Law.
+Kasumi is currently a paralegal at a first tier law firm and plans on pursuing a career in Family Law.

 Coco is in her fifth year of a Bachelor of Law and Business, majoring in International Business.
 Coco is passionate about international law and affairs and hopes to pursue a career that allows her to travel the world!